GlobalTester/org.globaltester.dev/com.hjp.releng/doc/devWorkflow.md

                      '--------'        '----------'

 This describes the most frequently used paths through the workflow (of course we are able to deviate from this but it shouldn't be necessary).
 In general issues start in the **New** state, where the original author can keep and edit them until he feels comfortable that it meets our [Definition of Ready][DoR].
-From the **New** state an issue moves over to **Draft** when it is peer reviewed and the author and reviewer agree that all ready criteria are met beside the point estimation.
-Issues in the **Draft** state will be considered during sprint planing and estimated by all developers, which allows them to transition to the **Ready** state.
+When the author feels the ticket is appropriate he moves it from the **New** state to **Proposed**.
+A reviewer pulls an issue from **Proposed** to **Approved** when the [Definition of Ready][DoR] is met except for the estimation.
+If the [Definition of Ready][DoR] is not met the reviewer and author should work together to get the issue to the **Approved** state.
+Issues in the **Approved** state will be considered during sprint planing and estimated by all developers, which allows them to transition to the **Ready** state.
 Also during sprint planning all issues in the **Ready** state will be considered for the upcoming sprint, prioritized and maybe postponed for a later sprint.
 When the sprint begins all issues for that sprint should be at least n **Ready** state.

 Whoever begins to work on an issue assigns it to himself and moves it to the **In progress** state.
 While an issue is in progress blockers may arise (e.g. required responses from third parties) the assignee moves the ticket to **Feedback** than and documents the reason for that in the ticket.
 An issue in **Feedback** state is still assigned to the person who initially worked on it and this person is responsible tho collect the required feedback and restarts work on that ticket as soon as the possible.
 When all required work on an issue is completed and it matches our [Definition of Done][DoD] the assignees transitions the ticket to state **Done**.